bookworm-reads/documentation/CONTRIBUTING.md

 We'd love for you to contribute to our source code and to make Bookworm Reads technology even better than it is today!
 Below are the guidelines we'd like you to follow.

+For Issues, Pull Requests, and code, please refer to our [Inclusive Language Guide][lang].

 ## Questions, Bugs, Features

 ### Questions and Problems